senecajs/senecajs.org/src/pages/plugins/index.md

 [project-npm-url]: https://npmjs.org/package/seneca-project

 Provides all the actions needed to manage a project.
-Use this plugin to build out microservices that have the concept of ownership, grouping, starting and stopping or loading of some type of work.
-Works well with the accounts plugin.
+Use this plugin to build out microservices that have the concepts of ownership, grouping, and starting, stopping and loading of some type of work.
+Works well with the Accounts plugin.

 ### [Perm](https://npmjs.org/package/seneca-perm)
 [![version][perm-npm-version]][perm-npm-url]